marquesarthur/python-experiment-pilot-tasks/practice/practice-phone-list.md

 Given a `dict1`, `dict2` and `dict3` representing three contact books

-you must write an algorithm using the dict module to merge all contact books in a single dictionary
+you must write an algorithm using the dict module to merge them removing duplicates

 **Constraints**